 For a .22 rifle to be common in most American households, it must be something.
 So check out the whys and why not’s of this humble hunting firearm here!

-.22 Rifle Review | Is it a Keeper?
+22 Rifle Review: Is It a Keeper?

 Should You Keep One?

-It is not as efficient for short-range distance like the shotguns and pistols but its effectivity comes out when used on medium-to-long-range distances.
-The only downside is it might be too heavy to carry around and is not suited for survivalists.
+It is not as efficient for short-range distance like the shotguns and pistols, but its effectivity comes out when used on medium-to-long-range distances.
+The only downside is it might be too heavy to carry around and is not suitable for survivalists.

 The Two-Fold Achilles Heel of the .22 Rifle

 1948 Mossberg .22 – – – #mossberg #boltaction #22lr #22rifle #nonrestricted #pewpew #gun #rifle #range #rangeday #gunsofcanada #gunsdaily #gunsofinstagram #picoftheday #videooftheday #likeforlike #follow #sundayfunday #happy #relax #fun #fortheboys #longrange #beautiful #explore #adventure #outside #outandabout #winchester #bushnell

 I’ve often heard it said, “If you poke enough holes in something, it’ll go down.”
 Usually, this is said by avid .22LR ammunition advocates, defending their ancient heritage or new purchase of this reliable long rifle.

 You need at least 2,000 fps to get the most out of a gun and disable a target.
 This can mean grazing, climbing, or pointing guns in your direction.

 The .22LR ammunition loads have a power estimate of 1,280 fps at the muzzle.
 This has been tested on 22 rifles semi-auto with .22 ammunition.